All Posts

 Custom messaging

 Once your targeting strategy is ironed out, the next thing to address is that there’s no reason that your tailoring of experience should end with targeting.
 Sure, it’s great to target users who are most likely to open an account due to being mid-funnel and having the right demographic or behavioral profile.
-However, the added benefit of hyper-targeting is that you can customize your creative and messaging by audience segment.
+However, the added benefit of targeting this precisely is that you can customize your creative and messaging by audience segment.

 Initial Consideration

 Once your audience is aware of your offering, they will begin the initial consideration phase.
-This phase won’t look exactly the same for every audience member, but if you’re leveraging a digitally driven strategy, then having an effective landing page is a must.
-Make sure that each of the below considerations are taken into account for the product offering page that you’re driving traffic to.
+This phase won’t look exactly the same for every audience member, but if you’re using a digitally driven strategy, then having an effective landing page is a must.
+Make sure each of the below considerations are taken into account for the product offering page that you’re driving traffic to.

-1. Relevant
+Relevant

-2. Digestible
+Digestible

-3. Tailored
+Tailored

-4. Clear CTA
+Clear CTA

 Active Evaluation